TAOGenna/kenyi-blog/content/docs/PPCA/PPCA.md

 # PPCA: Probabilistic Principal Component Analysis

 PCA is one of those algorithms you learn early and then treat as a black box: center the data, compute the top eigenvectors of the sample covariance, project.
-But PCA _feels_ algebraic — where does it come from probabilistically?
+But PCA _feels_ algebraic, where does it come from probabilistically?
 Probabilistic PCA (PPCA) answers that question: it is the **maximum-likelihood solution of a simple linear Gaussian latent-variable model**.
 Understanding PPCA is a tiny, high-value step on the path to modern generative models (VAEs, normalizing flows): it isolates the linear + Gaussian case where every calculation is analytic, so you can see clearly how inference and likelihood tie together.

 Below I present a single self-contained story: model → marginal → posterior → likelihood → MLE solution → interpretation.
 I’ll highlight the key identities you need and keep the algebra explicit so nothing mysterious is swept under the rug.